-A delicious breakfast egg casserole loaded with eggs, broccoli, bacon, and cheddar cheese.
-It takes just a few minutes to put together so you and your family can enjoy a great breakfast or brunch.
+A delicious low-carb breakfast casserole with broccoli, eggs, bacon, and cheddar cheese.
+It takes just a few minutes to put together.
 You'll love the convenient meal prep, too!

 Why We Love This

 Listed below are just a few reasons to love this flavorful low-carb breakfast casserole!

 Versatile.
 You can easily swap out the bacon with ground sausage or diced ham.
 Swap out the broccoli with asparagus.

 Do you love avocados?
 Try my Baked Egg in an Avocado, topped with bacon and cheese.
 Another easy healthy breakfast idea!